By: Dr. Helen Ofosu

 - I liked that it provided an atmosphere of problem-solving, that is, discussions that centre around being stuck in business and ideas offered to help get unstuck

 The attendees came from a broad range of educational backgrounds, experiences, and work histories.
-This allowed for the sharing of various insights and perspectives:
+This allowed for the sharing of the following four insights and perspectives:

 - It was great to hear about what it was like to work in different fields which include the following contexts: the federal government, the private sector, running a small business, and even as a professor or researcher in academia.